Tax Credits vs. Rebates: What’s the Difference?

 Missoula Electric Cooperative

 If you have MEC as your utility provider, you can utilize their rebates in your home energy efficiency projects.
 Most of their rebates require you to be using electrical heat to qualify.
 While more limited in scope, many of them are more substantial than offerings from other utilities!
+They recently rolled out their income qualified rebates which will pay for the majority of many retrofit measures.
+For more info visit their webpage here.

 Here is a PDF Listing all of MEC's Rebates and their requirements.
 These rebates and their associated forms can be found on their website.
 Please contact us if you need assistance filling out the forms.